AmitAvigdor/LittleRoutine/README.md

-# 👶 BabyTrack (LittleRoutine)
+# 👶 LittleRoutine

-**BabyTrack** is a modern iOS app for tracking your baby’s daily routines, health, and developmental progress — designed to be fast, intuitive, and parent-friendly, day and night.
+**LittleRoutine** is a modern iOS app for tracking your baby’s daily routines, health, and developmental progress — designed to be fast, intuitive, and parent-friendly, day and night.

 Built with **SwiftUI** and **SwiftData**, the app focuses on clarity, reliability, and thoughtful UX for new parents.